 - Debriefing at and brief written report to the Fulbright Foundation on the seminar experience within 30 days following return.

-Click here for more information about the Salzburg Global Seminar, the sessions, and application procedures.
+Click here for more information about the Salzburg Global Seminar.